njyjn/URCUTE/README.md

   oled_putString(0,0,"READING", OLED_COLOR_WHITE, OLED_COLOR_BLACK);
   oled_fillRect(0, 10, xW, OLED_DISPLAY_HEIGHT, OLED_COLOR_WHITE);
 }
-break;
 ```

 ### Emergency Mode
 URCUTE is able to interface with the CEMS HQ in case the user needs urgent assistance.
-When the Emergency Request Maker (ERM), or `SW3` is pressed, it sends a message to CEMS.
+When `SW3` is pressed, it sends a message to CEMS.
 Once CEMS receives it successfully, the screen shows the message `HELP REQUESTED.`
 ```
 if (emergency_flag == EMER_RAISED) {
   sendToCems("[MANUAL OVERRIDE] EMERGENCY ASSISTANCE REQUESTED!\r\n");